When a proposal has been submitted, you can vote using Governor Mills in Frontier.

 Delegating your votes to a person of your choice will cost you no gas as you only need to sign a cryptographic proof using your wallet.
 You simply send them a direct message with the proof and the Delegate will register it on-chain.

-The 1000 vote threshold for queuing a draft proposal is subject to change via a DAO vote, meaning it is likely to be raised in the future to compensate for inflation.
+The 1400 vote threshold for queuing a draft proposal is subject to change via a DAO vote and it was raised from 1000, meaning it is likely to be raised in the future to compensate for inflation.